2021 information for papers will be published in early September.

-New Zealand was the last landmass to be discovered and colonised by humans and
+New Zealand was the last landmass to be settled by humans and has been made

-has been made and remade by connections to the Pacific, Britain and Asia and has in
+and remade by connections to the Pacific, Britain and Asia and has in turn influenced

-turn impacted upon those places.
-Amongst other things this paper looks at Māori society,
+those places.
+Amongst other things this paper looks at Māori society, cross-cultural

 As well as spanning New Zealand's human history, this paper introduces students to key concepts and conventions used by historians.
 These analytical and communication skills are highly regarded and extremely transferable, which helps explain why history graduates are found in diverse professions.

-The paper is essential for students who major in History, and it also complements studies in a wide range of subjects, including law, psychology, politics, anthropology, marketing, sociology, physical education, Māori, Pacific and Indigenous Studies, and English.
+The paper is essential for students who major in History, and it also complements studies in a wide range of subjects, including Law, Geography, Psychology, Politics, Anthropology, Gender Studies, Film and Media Studies, Criminology, Religion, Education, Sociology, Māori, Pacific and Indigenous Studies, and English.